Jermaine Baker Inquiry

 Evidence & Impact

-The Jermaine Baker Inquiry, chaired by Clement Goldstone QC, examined the fatal shooting of Jermaine Baker by a Metropolitan Police firearms officer on 11 December 2015 during an operation to prevent an attempted prison breakout.
+The Jermaine Baker Inquiry, chaired by Clement Goldstone QC, examined the fatal shooting of Jermaine Baker by a Metropolitan Police firearms officer on 11 December 2015.
 The inquiry's final report, published in July 2022, made 26 recommendations focused on improving armed policing practices, command structures, training, and accountability mechanisms.

 The government accepted 22 of the 26 recommendations (85%), with four remaining under consideration.
-The Metropolitan Police Service provided a detailed formal response in October 2022, outlining specific actions taken or planned across multiple areas.
-The College of Policing incorporated several recommendations into its updated Authorised Professional Practice on Armed Policing in August 2023.
+The Metropolitan Police Service provided a formal response in October 2022, detailing actions taken on recommendations directed to them.
+Key documented changes include the College of Policing's comprehensive update to the Authorised Professional Practice on Armed Policing in August 2023, which incorporated multiple inquiry recommendations.

-The inquiry's impact extended to broader police accountability reforms.
-The Police Accountability Rapid Review, published in October 2025 and directly prompted by the W80/Baker case, resulted in government acceptance of raising the use of force test in misconduct cases from civil to criminal standard.
-Changes to the Police (Conduct) Regulations 2020 are scheduled for Spring 2026.
+The inquiry's recommendations on police accountability gained renewed attention following the W80 misconduct case.
+The Police Accountability Rapid Review, published in October 2025 and led by Tim Godwin and Sir Adrian Fulford, was directly prompted by the W80/Baker case.
+The government accepted the review's recommendation to raise the standard of proof for use of force in misconduct cases from civil to criminal, with regulatory changes intended for Spring 2026.

 Reforms Attributed to This Inquiry